Shaping a digital future

 So we know that the World Wide Web was the interface that powered the Third Industrial Revolution.
 We are now building the interface that will power the Fourth Industrial Revolution by connecting the physical and digital worlds.

-To do this we need to make the physical world machine readable so we can create a digital, 3D, ultra-accurate one-on-one copy of it – what we call the Mirror World.
-This Digital Twin is the framework onto which we build an interface that allows programmers and developers to build spatial apps that can interact with it in almost limitless ways.
-And when we say ultra-accurate, we’re talking about detail at a whole new level not just beautifully rendered but contextual and semantically segmented too so it can actually be used rather than just looked at.
+To do this we need to make the physical world machine readable so we can create digital, 3D, ultra-accurate one-on-one copies of everything in it – what we call Digital Twins.
+These Digital Twins create the framework for the Spatial Data onto which we build an interface that allows programmers and developers to build Spatial Apps that can interact with it in almost limitless ways.
+And when we say ultra-accurate, we're talking about detail at a whole new level not just beautifully rendered but contextual and semantically segmented too so it can actually be used rather than just looked at.

-Making sure every data point (every fire hydrant, park bench, traffic light etc) is contextualised and identified when we capture the real world is what makes the Mirror World machine readable.
+Making sure every data point (every park bench, traffic light, data type etc) is contextualised and identified when we capture the physical world is what makes our Digital Twins machine readable.

 One of the biggest lessons learned from Berners-Lee’s decision to make the World Wide Web available to everyone is that despite the spirit of openness and equality with which it was done (he never patented it), it has still created a huge imbalance and great inequality where giant companies dominate, setting their own rules, prices and agendas that most of us are powerless to argue against.
 We’re committed to doing everything we can to make sure that doesn’t happen.

 The crux of the issue is data ownership and subsequently, privacy and security.
-Owning your data is vital because it gives you control over how it’s used, by who and for what – if you create an app in the Mirror World and own the relevant data, it means you can benefit from shared business models and any revenues they generate.
-Let’s take an example: Facebook.
+Owning your data is vital because it gives you control over how it's used, by who and for what – if you create a Spatial App and own the relevant Spatial Data, it means you can benefit from shared business models and any revenues they generate.
+Let's take an example: Facebook.
 If you owned your data on Facebook, you could make revenue from it just like Facebook does, but in reality all you get for your data is access to the service Facebook provides free of charge.
-We’re changing that narrative to make sure everyone can create, own and benefit from what they make in the Mirror World.
+We're changing that narrative to make sure everyone can create, own and benefit from the Spatial Apps they create.

 The potential of 4IR is limitless and exponential, and that brings with it great responsibility.
 We acknowledge and accept that responsibility – we understand the risk that comes with it and will do everything we can by working with the right people, organizations and bodies to make sure it isn’t misused.
 We look at Google and its old ‘don’t be evil’ mandate and we see a negative way of saying a positive thing – instead we prefer our more utopian approach to simply ‘do good’.

-Part of our future story will be to decentralize ownership of the Mirror World so it truly is open to everyone, and it’s a journey we’ve already begun…
+Part of our future story will be to decentralize ownership of Digital Twins so a spatial future truly is open to everyone, and it's a journey we've already begun…

 The future is here now – physical, digital, mirrored – and we’d love to share it with you.